-The progress in integrated representation of hydrological processes through detailed modelling tools has highlighted the weaknesses of automatic, single-objective calibration approaches.
-At the same time, as models become more complex, multiobjective strategies for parameter estimation have exhibited several strong points: (a) ensure parsimony, namely consistency between the number of criteria against parameters to optimize, thus improving their identifiability; (b) fit the distributed responses of models on multiple measurements ("hard" data), also enhancing the information contained in calibration on the basis of "soft" data, derived through expert knowledge; (c) recognize the uncertainties and structural errors related with the model configuration and the parameter estimation procedure; (d) effectively handle criteria of different scales or criteria having contradictory performance; and (e) utilize the experience obtained after investigating the trade-offs of criteria for identifying a best-compromise solution, which should be consistent with the existing knowledge (i.e.

-parameters, because by taking into account various objectives (both quantitative and qualititative), they ensure consistency against multiple aspects of the system under study.
+The progress in integrated representation of hydrological processes through detailed modelling tools has highlighted the weaknesses of automatic, singleobjective calibration approaches.
+At the same time, as models become more complex, multi-objective strategies for parameter estimation have exhibited several strong points; they: (a) ensure parsimony, namely consistency between the number of criteria against parameters to optimize, thus improving their identifiability; (b) fit the distributed responses of models on multiple measurements ("hard" data), also enhancing the information contained in calibration on the basis of "soft" data, derived through expert knowledge; (c) recognize the uncertainties and structural errors related to the model configuration and the parameter estimation procedure; (d) effectively handle criteria of different scales or criteria having contradictory performance; and (e) utilize the experience obtained after investigating the trade-offs of criteria for identifying a best-compromise solution, which should be consistent with the existing knowledge (i.e. experience and data).
+Such strategies are advantageous even for calibrating simple models with a few parameters, because by taking into account various objectives (both quantitative and qualitative), they ensure consistency against multiple aspects of the system under study.

-In this last decade, significant progress was made with regard to different components of the multiobjective calibration problem, including: (a) the algorithmic manipulation; (b) the formulation of objectives; (c) the interpretation of non-dominated solutions and the guidance to a best-compromise choice, and (d) the link with uncertainty assessment approaches.
-Still, there are many open issues that have been recognized after the experience gained by employing the multiobjective framework in a wide spectrum of applications.
+In this last decade, significant progress was made with regard to different components of the multi-objective calibration problem, including: (a) the algorithmic manipulation; (b) the formulation of objectives; (c) the interpretation of non-dominated solutions and the guidance to a best-compromise choice, and (d) the link with uncertainty assessment approaches.
+Still, there are many open issues that have been recognized after the experience gained by employing the multi-objective framework in a wide spectrum of applications.

-Specifically, recent advances in computer science provide a number of robust multiobjective optimization tools, typically employed as adaptations of genetic algorithms.
-Yet their dissemination in real-world hydrological applications is relatively poor and thus there is lot of research to be done on comparative tests in challenging calibration problems.
-For, the definition of appropriate procedures for evaluating MOEAs remains a challenging task in optimization science (Zitzler et al., 2003; Coello Coello, 2005).
-Certainly, calibration problems of hydrological models imply difficulties, not usually faced in other technological areas.
-First, the computational time needed for a single simulation run (mainly in complex models), makes impossible to approach the Pareto front with reasonable effort.
-Second, there is too little experience on multidimensional objective spaces, while a calibration problem may involve a large number of fitting criteria, either statistical or empirical.
+Specifically, recent advances in computer science provide a number of robust multi-objective optimization tools, typically employed as adaptations of genetic algorithms.
+Yet their dissemination in realworld hydrological applications is relatively poor and thus there is much research to be done on comparative tests in challenging calibration problems.
+The definition of appropriate procedures for evaluating MOEAs remains a challenging task in optimization science (Zitzler et al., 2003; Coello Coello, 2005).
+The calibration problems of hydrological models certainly present difficulties not usually faced in other technological areas.
+First, the computational time needed for a single simulation run in complex models, makes it impossible to approach the Pareto front with reasonable effort.
+Second, there is too little experience on multi-dimensional objective spaces, while a calibration problem may involve a large number of fitting criteria, either statistical or empirical.
 In reality, not all of them are by nature conflicting and the trade-offs appearing are mainly due to ill-posed structures and deficient data.
-On the other hand, as more objectives are included in the calibration, the set of Pareto optimal solutions tends to be impractically extended; thus, it is necessary to provide guidelines for determining a limited number of criteria that are best suited for Pareto analysis (Meixner at al., 2002).
-For example, Khu et al. (2008) proposed a framework for classifying multi-site measurements into groups according to temporal dynamics.
+However, as more objectives are included in the calibration, the set of Pareto optimal solutions tends to be impractically extended; thus, it is necessary to provide guidelines for determining a limited number of criteria that are best suited for Pareto analysis (Meixner at al., 2002).
+For example, Khu et al. (2008) proposed a framework for classifying multisite measurements into groups according to temporal dynamics.